defx/R5/README.md

 # R5

-Minimalist HTML templating library with declarative data/event binding and reactive updates, using standard ES Template Literals.
+Minimalist HTML templating library with declarative data and event binding and reactive updates, using standard ES Template Literals.

 ## Agnostic